Obecalp/HLA-EPI_Bash-edit/README.md

 - The listing of all eplet by allele
 - the patient allele (as reminder)

-Some eplet are shared by different HLA allele (B and A, etc...) they are compensated, meaning if there is an eplet isn't present in an HLA allele but in an another one it won't be considerated as a mismatch (Meaning it may have some total class I < A + B + C
+If some eplets are shared by differents HLA alleles (B and A, etc...) they are compensated, meaning if there is an eplet isn't present in an HLA allele but in an another one it won't be considerated as a mismatch (Meaning it may have some total class I < A + B + C

 # Note
 The epitope data file can be obtained with the script multiplet.sh https://github.com/Obecalp/HLA-EPregistry_uploading